MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 Using Microsoft 365 Apps on older, unsupported operating systems may cause performance and reliability issues over time.
 Therefore, if your organization is using Microsoft 365 Apps on devices running Windows 7, we strongly recommend your organization moves those devices to [Windows 10](https://www.microsoft.com/microsoft-365/windows/end-of-windows-7-support?rtc=1#office-ContentAreaHeadingTemplate-s9f0ou1).

+> [!IMPORTANT]
+> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
+To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).
+>
+> For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

-## Security updates will continue for Office 365 ProPlus on Windows 7
+## Security updates will continue for Microsoft 365 Apps on Windows 7

 Even though Windows 7 is no longer supported, we've decided to continue to provide you with security updates for Microsoft 365 Apps for the next 3 years, until January 2023.
 We're doing this to give you additional time to make the transition from using Microsoft 365 Apps on devices running Windows 7 to devices running a supported operating system, such as Windows 10.
 But, during that time, as long as the device is still running Windows 7, your installation of Microsoft 365 Apps won't receive any new features updates.